hartigdan/veza/README.md

 * It is time-agnostic, i.e. it shows the current state as fast as it can without any sync or sorting of data in a timely manner etc.
 * There's  no user management (login, roles, rights etc…)

+## Why the Name?

+The Name Veza is a [Zulu word](https://isizulu.net/?-veza) meaning "bring into view" or simply "show".
+Therefore it describes exactly what this project is
+about: Bring your whole lab setup into view.